TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 						- actually, no, because we should always reset it to initial values
 				- history?
 					- NO!
 History will be the same, later we will only force-set revision

+- Constraints in the playtest mode
+	- we'll need to forbid undoing past the revision when we've started the playtest
+		- Or just interrupt on undo?
+		- Or just create a started playtest command?
+			- That's BS becasue it won't exist after re-application
+	- History will be left untouched?
+		- Though we can always make it different inside GUI
+	- we'll need to forbid filling with new scenes?
+		- The only things untouched by the fill are history and current_path
+		- Shouldn't matter really
+	- Some notification might be useful

+- Problem: The results of re-applied commands might turn out completely off if...
+	- ...some entities were created in-game before e.g. duplicating some entities and later moving them
+		- this is because the generated ids won't correspond
+	- **CHOSEN SOLUTION:** Allow all commands on the test workspace, but...
+		- ...simply sanitize the re-applied commands to only affect **initially existing entities**
+		- E.g. duplicating or mirroring once will work just once
+		- If we need it in the future we can add some remapping later
+		- Just warn about this in GUI somehow
+		- Also remove commands for whom affected entities are none in this model

+- Manipulating the folder in place during playtest vs keeping another instance and redirecting
+	- **CHOSEN SOLUTION**: We should just std::move around on start and finish.
+		- Entry points for the folder might be quite many so that's hard to predict
+		- Anyway everything in the folder, incl. history, should be quickly std::movable
+			- folder has only 1000 bytes

+- test the ensure handler

 - Existential commands vs those that depend on them
 	- Both need be sanitized anyway